Theydon Club & Societies Details

 If you would like to know more about the Forum please telephone David Walling 01992 813133 and we will help and also send you the programme of our speakers for the forthcoming season (as below).

-Our speakers for the 2017 January to June season are as follows (all at Baptist Church hall except June 14th):
+Our speakers for the 2017 October to December season are as follows:

 We look forward to welcoming you.